Models of random subtrees of a graph: Simulations of uniform subtree of the grid with a given size

 \subsection{Some pictures}

-We programmed and ran the chain $K^{\Kerref{labeldd}}$, with $\BC({t\cup \{e\},e})$ being the kernel which yields the suppression of a uniform edge on the cycle of $t\cup \{e\}$.
-We made some statistics and videos to show the power and limits of this kernel; in few words, it can be used to sample a close to uniform tree with $n$ on $\Torus{N}$, for $n$ up to say 8000 nodes in few minutes and $n=10000$ in few hours for a code in C and a personal computer, starting from any distribution.
+We programmed and ran the chain $K^{\Kerref{labeldd}}$.
+We made some statistics and videos to show the power and limits of this kernel; in few words, it can be used to sample a random tree with a distribution close to $\uniform(\TTr{(0,0)}{\Torus{n}}{n}$, for $n$ up to say 8000 nodes in few minutes, and $n=10000$ in few hours using a program written in C on a standard computer, starting from any distribution.

-Our program starts from a rectangle tree, see Fig. \ref{fig:rec} which is a highly structured tree; we tried many Markov kernels with this kind of starting point and only efficient Markov chains ``forget'' the initial distribution in a reasonable time.
+Our program starts from a rectangle tree, see Fig. \ref{fig:rec} which is a highly structured tree; we tried many Markov transition matrices with this kind of starting point and only efficient Markov chains ``forget'' the initial distribution in a reasonable time.